 Welcome to the next installment of Crochet Basics: The Slip Stitch.
 An essential crochet technique, this stitch is quick and easy to learn.
 These stitches are most often used to work your way across a row of stitches, in order to get back to a specified point.
 It doesn’t add bulk or height to your work.
 In this tutorial I will be using my latest corner to corner project to demonstrate the slip stitch for you.
-This project isn’t ready yet, but you can see the Corner to Corner blanket I made for my son’s birthday gift here, if you’re not familiar with c2c yet.
+Get the free pattern for the Gingham Throw Pillow here.
+You can also see the Corner to Corner blanket I made for my son’s birthday gift here, if you’re not familiar with c2c yet.

 This post contains affiliate links, to learn more about affiliates check our disclosure page.

 Crochet Hook, I’m using size F hook here

 Yarn, I’m using Hobby Lobby’s I Love This Cotton! yarn here

 The slip stitch is made into another stitch like a single crochet, double crochet, etc. In the picture below, I’ve finished increasing my c2c square and I’m ready to begin decreasing.
 This requires me to slip stitch back 4 stitches, where I will then crochet my next box.

 Start with one loop on the hook (as in the above picture),

 Insert your hook into the stitch to be worked.

 Pull that yarn through the stitch (you’ll have 2 loops on your hook).